HasanMalik11/policy-reporter-technical-assessment/README.md

 # policy-reporter-technical-assessment

-Hello this is my solution for the Module Three Finite State Machine problem
+Hello this is my solution for the Module Three Finite State Machine **STANDARD** problem

 To run this project use the following commands: